TechnoTeam-Bildverarbeitung-GmbH/DUGR_GUI/README.md

 If you have any questions or proposals, feel free to use the discussion platform of this repository: https://github.com/TechnoTeam-Bildverarbeitung-GmbH/DUGR_GUI/discussions

-or write an E-Mail to me:
+or write an E-Mail to:
 valentin.siebenkees@technoteam.de

 ## Installation: